PAIA immedia Ecosystem

 - Information which, if disclosed could put the immedia ecosystem (Pty) Ltd at a disadvantage in negotiations or commercial competition;

-- A computer program, owned by the immedia ecosystem (Pty) Ltd, and protected by copyright.
+- A computer program, owned by the immedia Studio (Pty) Ltd, and protected by copyright.

 The research information of the immedia ecosystem (Pty) Ltd or a third party, if its disclosure would reveal the identity or the immedia ecosystem (Pty) Ltd, the researcher or the subject matter of the research and would place the research at a serious disadvantage;